Understanding Consciousness as an Information System

 Functional and structural aspects

-Consciousness must possess the following processes, conditions, functions or aspects to achieve desirable ends or work as an integrated and synergetic system in a self-learning, automated and evolving mode.
+Consciousness must possess the following processes, conditions, functions, or aspects to achieve desirable ends or work as an integrated and synergetic system in a self-learning, automated, and evolving mode.

 2. The knowledge which forms the basis and acts as the driving force of consciousness may be internal or external and temporary or permanent.

-3. The ability as well as intelligence to use various types of knowledge may arise from within itself or from an external source.
+3. The ability, as well as intelligence, to use various types of knowledge may arise from within itself or from an external source.

-4. There must be an intelligent mechanism to sift through that information to identify it, evaluate it, systematize it and retrieve it as and when needed.
+4. There must be an intelligent mechanism to sift through that information to identify it, evaluate it, systematize it, and retrieve it as and when needed.

-5. There must be a mechanism to use that information intelligently, imaginatively and creatively for specific purposes such as problem solving or simulation studies, estimation, comprehension, comparison or guess work.
+5. There must be a mechanism to use that information intelligently, imaginatively, and creatively for specific purposes such as problem solving or simulation studies, estimation, comprehension, comparison, or guesswork.

-7. However, where it is self-aware and self-driven, it must be aware of itself, of other intelligent systems, of its surroundings, of time and space, of reality and illusion, of truth and falsehood, of the changes within itself and its surroundings, of threats and opportunities, of its limitations, abilities and potentials, and of its place and worth or value in the environment in which it operates, however perfect or imperfect or successful or unsuccessful it’s methods and processes may be to accomplish these goals or functions.
+7. However, where it is self-aware and self-driven, it must be aware of itself, of other intelligent systems, of its surroundings, of time and space, of reality and illusion, of truth and falsehood, of the changes within itself and its surroundings, of threats and opportunities, of its limitations, abilities and potentials, of its place and worth, or value in the environment in which it operates, however perfect or imperfect or successful or unsuccessful it’s methods and processes may be to accomplish these goals or functions.

-8. It must always be in a learning and evolving mode so that it can continuously improve itself, adapt itself and preserve itself.
+8. It must always be in a learning and evolving mode so that it can continuously improve itself, adapt itself, and preserve itself.

 9. It must be subject to an internal chain of command starting with itself at the top and an external chain of command for control and checks.

-10. Theoretically at least, consciousness must be transferable, either fully or partially, from one entity to another or from one system to another.
+10. Theoretically, at least, consciousness must be transferable, either fully or partially, from one entity to another or from one system to another.
 At present, it is transferred through communication only.

-Thus, we can see that although we all possess consciousness and use it and depend upon it for various purposes it is extremely difficult to present a clear and complete picture of its essential nature, purpose and functions.
+Thus, we can see that although we all possess consciousness and use it and depend upon it for various purposes, it is extremely difficult to present a clear and complete picture of its essential nature, purpose, and functions.

 Translate the Page